Sunny-Shani/go-with-solar/README.md

 - Homepage is redesigned
 - Simplified login process with social logins
 - Addition of comment section
+- Improvements in header and footer (both visual and functional)
 - Some more security improvements